 The Oregon Coast should be wet on Thursday, but not as wet—or as windy—as what was seen Wednesday.
 Showers will remain present, but broken with plenty of dry hours.
 Highs should end up in the lower 50s.
 Come Friday, another round of rain and wind is on the way with temperatures dropping to the 40s.
 Even this weekend remains wet, but sunshine may appear on the coast for the little of next week.

 The Umpqua Valley should pick up a few breaks in rain on Thursday.
 The morning and evening will probably end up wet, but the middle of the day could be without the rain.
 High temperatures should be around 50 degrees.
 Come the weekend, upper 40s are possible with a few showers.
 Overnight temperatures will return to the mid 30s, but should stay above freezing.
 Next week sunshine might appear in the middle of the day.

-Updated Friday evening by meteorologist Travis Knudsen on April 29, 2016.
+Updated Thursday morning by meteorologist Travis Knudsen on January 19, 2017.